metauni/metauni.github.io/mag/index.md

 * **Lecture 7:** Buchberger's algorithm `(D) S2.6, S2.7`
 * **Lecture 8:** Elimination theory `(K) S3.1, S3.2`

-There will be assigned exercises and students will be encouraged to complete a core subset each week.
-Solutions will be provided and it is up to students to seek feedback on their solutions from tutors.
 On the rare occasion that Roblox voice chat has some issues, we will fall back to using Roblox whiteboards with Discord for voice.

+## Exercise sessions

+Mathematics is not a spectator sport: you learn by doing.
+Each week there will be assigned exercises, some marked *Foundation* and others marked *Extension*.
+You are expected to attempt all the Foundation exercises.
+There are three weekly 1hr exercise sessions:

+* Thursday 08:30-09:30 AEST
+* Thursday 16:00-17:00 AEST
+* Friday 18:00-19:00 AEST

+You should join the main MAG venue for these sessions, where you will be working with other students at the virtual boards.
+Each week one of these sessions will be supervised by an experienced volunteer tutor (that session will be advertised on Discord).
+It is recommended you work on the problems outside of exercise sessions as well.

+Problems are divided into **Foundation Example (FE)**, **Foundation Proof (FP)**, **Extension Example (EE)**, **Extension Proof (EP)**.
+Students are expected to attempt all foundation exercises.
+References are to **CLO** with `x.y.z` meaning Chapter `x`, Section `y`, Exercise `z`.

+* **Week 1**: FE 1.1.5, FE 1.2.7, FP 1.1.6, FP 1.2.6, EE 1.3.16 (for fans of Bezier), EP 1.2.15.

 ## Illustrations